Today, hydronic boilers are producing greater efficiencies than previously thought possible — all due to the advancements of condensing technology.

 A boiler with a minimum output of 333,200 BTU/hr is an appropriate selection to minimize short cycling while maintaining high system operational efficiency.

-Source: Sean Lobdell and Brian Huibregtse, Cleaver Brooks — January 2014
+Source: The Effects of Ultra-High Turndown in Hydronic Boilers by Sean Lobdell and Brian Huibregtse, Cleaver Brooks — January 2014